Sarfaraj525/Sarfaraj525-B5-Assignment-1/README.md

 📝 Exploring TypeScript: Powerful Features for Scalable Development TypeScript has become a cornerstone in modern JavaScript development, providing static typing, better tooling, and overall improved maintainability.
 In this post, we’ll explore two important TypeScript features: keyof keyword and the differences between any, unknown, and never.

-🔑 Understanding the keyof Keyword in TypeScript
+🔑 What is the use of the keyof keyword in TypeScript?
+Provide an example.

 The keyof keyword is a TypeScript type operator that creates a union of all property names (keys) of a given object type.

 ✅ Why use keyof?